Covariant formulation of refracted gravity: The homogeneous and isotropic universe in CRG

 The covariant formulation of RG enables the description of a homogeneous and isotropic universe that can be described by the Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) metric

-where $a(t)$ is the scale factor, $k$ the spatial curvature, and $(t, r, \theta, \phi)$ the co-moving coordinates.
+where $a(t)$ is the scale factor, $k$ is the spatial curvature, and $(t, r, \theta, \phi)$ are the co-moving coordinates.
 By treating the content of the Universe as a perfect fluid, Eq.~(\ref{eq:Einstein3}) readily yields the modified Friedmann equations (see Appendix~\ref{app:friedmann})

 and

 The equation for the scalar field, Eq.~(\ref{eq:varphimotion3}), reduces to (see Appendix~\ref{app:friedmann})